 I was raised in the Roman Catholic tradition and have a great reverence for the rituals and roots of the Church.
-I have been an active Unitarian Universalist for 25 years.
-This non-creedal religion brings together people with different beliefs through a common value system based on respect for humanity and the earth, and a desire to create religious community that improves our world and transforms our spirit.
-As an active church leader I have learned to work with varied approaches to the life of the spirit.
+I was an active Unitarian Universalist for nearly 30 years and now attend a congregation that is part of the United Church of Christ.
+I am less into a belief structure and focused more on values and actions that respect humanity.
+As an active church member and leader I have learned to work with varied approaches to the life of the spirit.

 The friend who can be silent with us in a moment of despair or confusion, who can stay with us in an hour of grief and bereavement, who can tolerate not knowing... not healing, not curing... that is a friend who cares. -- Henri Nouwen

 Mine is the mysticism of everyday life, of the heaped laundry and the bruised toe, of overcooked broccoli and leaves spangled with dew, of sunrise and sorrow, laughter and linguine, music and mold.
 This everyday mysticism requires no special powers, only imagination, a doting and practiced attention to the ordinary, a willingness to be surprised by grace. -- Philip Simmons, "Learning to Fall"

 If I had influence with the good fairy who is supposed to preside over the christening of all children, I should ask that her gift to each child in the world be a sense of wonder so indestructible that it would last throughout life.

 The road to the real self is a steep one.
 It goes up and down. -- Joan Chittister